 Polite forms of the Imperative

-In Italian, formal requests and commands is using imperative as well.
-Thus, it is possible to use certain expressions in order to sound politer while communicating with others.
+In Italian, using the imperative is not always rude.
+In fact, it is possible to use certain expressions in order to sound more polite, while communicating with others.

 - Per favore, dammi quella penna (Please, give me that pen)